koka-lang/koka/doc/spec/tour.kk.md

 the `s` parameter: since the `map` function is defined for both `:list` and `:string` types and the program is ambiguous without an annotation.
-Try to load the example in the editor and remove the annotation to see what error Koka produces.
+Try to load the example in the editor and remove the annotation to see what error &koka; produces.

 ### Anonymous Functions and Trailing Lambdas {#sec-anon}

-Koka also allows for anonymous function expressions using the `fn` keyword.
+&koka; also allows for anonymous function expressions using the `fn` keyword.
 For example, instead of
 declaring the `encode-char` function, we can also pass it directly to the `map` function as a function expression: